pizzapim/architex/README.md

-# Matrix homeserver
+# Architex

-This is my attempt at creating a Matrix homeserver in Elixir.
+A Matrix homeserver written in Elixir.
-Currently it is in a very early stage.
+Currently, this project is in a very early stage.

 ## Noteworthy contributions

-* `lib/matrix_server/state_resolution.ex`: Implementation of version 2 of the Matrix state resolution algorithm.
+* `lib/architex/state_resolution.ex`: Implementation of version 2 of the Matrix state resolution algorithm.
-* `lib/matrix_server/state_resolution/authorization.ex`: Implementation of authorization rules for the state resolution algorithm.
+* `lib/architex/state_resolution/authorization.ex`: Implementation of authorization rules for the state resolution algorithm.
-* `lib/matrix_server/room_server.ex`: A GenServer that holds and manages the state of a room.
+* `lib/architex/room_server.ex`: A GenServer that holds and manages the state of a room.

 ## Dependencies